- French champion Eric Loizeau and Estonian solo circumnavigator Uku Randmaa enter the race

 - Four more join the wait list

 - Race to be run under the auspices of the Royal Nomuka Yacht Club, Tonga

 - Race founder Don McIntyre stands down as a competitor to take charge of race management

 French champion Eric Loizeau and Estonian solo circumnavigator Uka Randmaa are the latest entrants to set their sights on winning the 2018 Golden Globe yacht race.
-They made their announcements at the first Golden Globe competitor conference, held at the Little Ship Club, London today.
+They made their announcements at the first Golden Globe competitor conference, today at the Little Ship Club, London.

 Four more potential competitors: Graham Applin (52) from Addlestone, Surrey, UK; Francesco Cappelletti (37) from Montevarchi, Italy; Loïc Lepage (59) from France and a confidential entrant from New Zealand, now brings the number who have paid the initial A$3,000 entry fee to 30.

 Other entrants hail from America, Austria, Australia, Brazil, France, Ireland, Italy, Norway, Palestine, Russia Switzerland and UK – see profiles below.

 Race to be run under the burgee of the Royal Nomuka YC

 The 2018 Golden Globe Race will be sailed under the auspices of the Royal Nomuka Yacht Club in the Kingdom of Tonga.
 His Royal Highness, Crown Prince Tupouto’a ‘Ulukalala has agreed to become Patron of the Race, and Sione Sonata Topou, the Tongan High Commissioner in London attended today’s GGR Conference.